hypertherm/cutchart-api-docs/README.md

  - and more!

 ## Supported browsers
 The Cut Chart API supports most popular web browsers.
-However, Microsoft Internet Explorer is not supported.
+However, Microsoft<sup>®</sup> Internet Explorer is not supported.